martinnirtl/dockma/README.md

 ## TODOs

+- add license
+- build "assessment" tool for docker-compose files
 - write unit tests
 - use Bats for system tests (https://github.com/sstephenson/bats)
-- build "assessment" tool for docker-compose files

-- on init
+* on init
   - ask for spinner/game/output
-- on envs init
+* on envs init
   - ask for dynamic generation of .env (maybe append to exiting file if there)
   - ask for automatic git pull if git repository
-- on up
+* on up
   - remind user of overriden services